brianglass/anastasis/files/thursday_matins5.md

 Ode 8.
 Irmos.

-The Youths in the furnace, weaving a dance of all creation for you, the Maker of all, sang out, Â‘All you works of the Lord, praise the Lord, and highly exalt him to all the ages!Â’
+The Youths in the furnace, weaving a dance of all creation for you, the Maker of all, sang out, ‘All you works of the Lord, praise the Lord, and highly exalt him to all the ages!’

 ****